openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 func next(right: Int64): T
 ```

-Function: Obtains the instance of type `T` at the position `right` units to the right of the current instance.
+Function: Gets the instance of type `T` at the position obtained by moving `right` positions to the right from the current instance.

 Parameters:

-- right: [Int64](core_package_intrinsics.md#int64) - The number of units to count to the right.
+- right: [Int64](core_package_intrinsics.md#int64) - The number of positions to count to the right.

-Return Value:
+Return value:

-- T - The instance of type `T` at the position `right` units to the right.
+- T - The instance of type `T` at the position obtained by moving `right` positions to the right.

 ### func position()